Natural Foods Cooking School and Macrobiotic Studio

 Copyright Gabriele Kushi

-CHOOSING TO EXPERIENCE A natural foods lifestyle for just one month will provide you with an unforgettable experience that could change your life.
+CHOOSING TO EXPERIENCE A natural food and macrobiotic lifestyle even for a short time will provide you with an unforgettable experience that could change your life.
 This experience can tell you that the food you eat and the lifestyle you choose affects your health.
-If a month seems too long, I have a home-remedy that will give you a profound experience by trying it once.
+I have a macrobiotic home-remedy that will give you a profound experience by trying it daily for one week.

 Choosing a natural food lifestyle is much easier now than when I started my journey in 1971.
 At that time society was just becoming aware of natural foods, sparked by the macrobiotic movement.

-Today, my meals provide family, clients, and students with healthy whole foods nutrition.
+Today, my teachings provide my family, clients, and students with healthy whole foods nutrition.
 I use organic and seasonal foods, farmed and produced in a sustainable manner.
 One can expect the highest healing from such a quality harvest.

-I choose my complete protein from bean and tofu dishes, fish, an occasional egg, or buffalo stew after ceremony.
+I choose my complete protein from a variety of bean and tofu dishes, fish, an occasional egg, or buffalo stew after a native American ceremony.
 Every day I cook complex carbohydrate in the form of whole grains like brown rice, millet, buckwheat noodles, or I eat natural fermented whole grain bread.

 Omega-3 rich oils from flax, sesame, or olive oil moisturize my inner and outer complexion.
 Almonds and walnuts, and sesame, pumpkin or sunflower seeds, I choose over refined and chemically treated, hydrogenated oil-enriched items.